-ting and Alarm ay Shows Alarm Sound Recommendation 238 An alternating display of "CO" and the CO concentration from 30-999.
+LED Displa ing and Alarm ay Shows Alarm Sound Recommendation An alternating display of "CO" and the ation from 30-999. ght is on.
 4 quick beeps, 5 seconds silence, repeating Alarm condition.
-Dangerous concentrations of CO detected Refer to "What to do When the Alarm Sounds" (inside front cover) 888 "" then "888" 4 quick beeps, 5 seconds silence, repeated once Self checking (Test button was pressed) None - CO has not been detected.
+Dangerous concentrations of CO detected Refer to "What to do When the Alarm Sounds" (inside front cover) 888 "" then "888".
+Escape light briefly lit.
+4 quick beeps, 5 seconds silence, repeated once Self checking (Test button was pressed) None - CO has not been detected.
 Steady "0" displayed.
 None Normal AC operation (sensing no CO) and with a good battery.
-None LЬ Display alternates between 'Lb" and current CO level, (0- 999).
-One quick beep every 60 seconds AC powered and in Low Battery condition Replace alarm.
+None LЬ Display alternates between 'Lb" and current CO level, (0-999) One quick beep every 60 seconds AC powered and in Low Battery condition Replace alarm.
 Err Steady "Err "displayed One quick beep every 30 seconds Unit malfunction If "Err" continues, unit has malfunctioned and must be replaced immediately.
 Unit will not respond to CO.
-Press the Peak Level button while unit is in "Err" mode to obtain erro code and call Product Support line.
+Press the Peak Level button while unit is in "Err" mode to obtain error code and call Product Support line.
 PC0 238 An alternating display of "PCO" and the CO concentration (PPM) None Unit has detected 100ppm or more CO Push test/reset button, check appliances No display.
 Green LED flashes briefly once every 60 seconds.
 None Battery backup operation.
 Unit monitoring for CO.
 Verify AC power is restored as soon as possible to conserve battery.
 End "End" displayed.
 Red LED flashes two times every 30 seconds 2 quick beeps every 30 seconds.
-End of unit life Replace unit immediately Refer to Section 2 for En of Life Warning.
-See Discharge section on nex page.
+End of unit life Replace unit immediately.
+Refer to Section 2 for End of Life Warning and Discharge section on the next page.